We went to Kumbhalgarh Ranakpur from Udaipur, which is approx 100 km from Udaipur

-We had breakfast in the hotel and packed our stuff.
-The taxi came almost on time and we started for Kumbhalgarh.
-Our first stop on the way was Eklingji temple, which is popular among locals and when we reached, there was a long queue of devotees.
-There were practically no shops outside the temple but as we entered from the main gate, we saw many flower sellers selling the garlands made of different types of flowers along the queue, so you can buy on the way.
+After breakfast in the hotel and we started for Kumbhalgarh.
+Our first stop on the way was Eklingji temple, which is popular among locals.
+When we reached, there was a long queue of devotees in temple.
+There were no shops outside the temple but as we entered from the main gate, we saw some people selling the garlands made of different flowers along the queue, so everyone can buy on the way.
 The queue moved fast and we reached the main sanctum and paid our respect.
 Camera and mobile phones are not allowed inside, so I could not click pictures.

-From here, we moved to Nathdwara.
-There is a tax for cars entering the town.
-The roads are narrow and there was a lot of traffic.
-The temple opening timings are somewhat strange for this temple, it closes many times a day.
-My friend has the phone number of some pandit, who can fast-track the entry into the temple.
+From Eklingji temple, we proceed for Nathdwara.
+There was a tax for cars entering the town of Nathdwara.
+The roads were narrow and there was a lot of traffic.
+The temple opening timings are very different for this temple, it closes many times during the day.
+My friend knew some pandit who can fast-track the entry into the temple for Darshan.
 She called him on the way and fixed a meeting point.
-The driver went to the parking area and we walked towards the temple & met the pandit.
-We had to pay some amount to him for this fast tracking 😉 Again no mobile and camera inside the temple.
-We went inside and it was quite crowded inside.
-We were asked to moved faster after having “darshan” of the main idol, the pundits standing in front of idol asked for some donations even though we had put the money in the donation box.
-Best is to ignore them because if you give to one, few others will ask you to give them.
+The driver parked in the parking area and we walked towards the temple & met the Pandit.
+We paid him some amount for this fast tracking 😉 Again no mobile and camera were allowed inside the temple.
+The temple was quite crowded inside.
+We were asked to moved faster after having “darshan” of the main idol.
+The pundits standing in front of idol asked for some donations even though we had put the money in the donation box.
+Best we ignore them because if you give money to one, few others also ask you for more.
 After having wonderful darshan, we came out of the temple and walked the narrow lane towards the parking area.
 On the way, we bought some souvenirs, prasad, and snacks.

-Our next stop was Haldighati (Where famous Haldighati war was fought between Maharana Pratap and Mughal Emperor Akbar’s forces led by Man Singh I) and Maharana Pratap Memorial.
-We saw the valley, where war was fought and then moved to the small monument of horse Chetak.
+Our next stop was Haldighat, where famous Haldighati war was fought between Maharana Pratap and Mughal Emperor Akbar’s forces led by Man Singh I. We saw the valley, where war was fought and then moved to the small monument of horse Chetak.

-There are some statues depicting the war scene in the small green area.
-They have big halls and corridors, where they take people in batches with their own guide to explain the life & story of Maharana Partap with clay models & colorful statues with sound light & sound effect.
-You may have to stand in queue for some time if there is a rush but since it’s the only thing to see here so, it’s better to be patient.
-In the back side of the compound, they have some stalls selling local products, mainly Gulukand (Rose petal sweetened jam), Rosewater, Honey and some local handicraft.
-The canteen here serves fixed thali in which they serve local food, its self-service place.
-Food is on the spicier side.
+There were some statues depicting the war scene in the small garden.
+There were big halls and corridors, where they take people in batches with a guide to explain the life & story of Maharana Partap.
+These scenes were created with clay models & colorful statues and sound light & sound added to the drama.
+I have to stand in queue for some time as there was a rush but since it’s the only thing to see here so, it’s we remained patient.
+In the back side of the compound, there were some stalls selling local products, mainly Gulukand (Rose petal sweetened jam), Rosewater, Honey and some local handicraft.
+The canteen in the compound serves fixed thali in which they serve local vegetarian food, it’s a self-service place.
+The food was spicy.

 After our lunch, we proceeded for Kumbhalgarh.
-I had booked a hotel online before the start of our trip.
-We checked into the hotel, freshen up and went to Fort.
-Fort is only attraction in this area apart from wildlife century (Which is not very interesting).
+I had booked a hotel online in advance.
+We checked into the hotel, freshen up and went to Kumbhalgarh Fort.
+It is only attraction in the area apart from wildlife century (Which was not very interesting).

-We bought a ticket for entry, which is very nominal.
-I inquired with the person sitting at ticket counter regarding evening light and sound show and surprisingly he said you can buy the tickets for it now in advance.
-We entered from the main gate, which is big and high walls built on both sides of the gate.
-The front wall is approx 15 meters wide and from stairs at the inner part of the wall it possible to climb on the wall & walk around.
+We bought a ticket for entry ticket for the fort.
+I inquired with the person sitting at ticket counter regarding evening light and sound show, he told me that I can buy the tickets for it in advance.
+We entered from the main gate, which is big and high walls are built on both sides of the gate.
+As we went inside, I noticed that the front wall is approx 15 meters wide.
+There are stairs on the inner part of the wall for climbing on it and we walked on it.

-Fort is situated on a hilltop and has perimeter walls that extend 36 kilometers, it is the second longest wall in the world.
-It was built in 15th century by Maharana Kumbha and it’s popularly known as birth place of Maharana Partap.
+The main fort is situated on a hilltop and has perimeter walls that extend 36 kilometers.
+It is the second longest wall in the world after great wall of China.
+The Fort was built in 15th century by Maharana Kumbha and is popularly known as birth place of Maharana Partap.

-We climbed the fort to reach its upper level and on the way at different levels, I saw small buildings and gates.
+We climbed the fort to reach its upper level.
+On the way at different levels of the fort, I saw small buildings and gates.
 There are stone slope and stairs to reach the top of the fort.
 The view from the top is beautiful and worth climbing.
-It takes approx 1 to 1.30 minutes to climb.
-We spent some time on top and enjoyed the view.
-We started our descend so that we can look around at the base of the fort before sunset and light & sound show start.
+It took me around 1.00 hour to climb as I was clicking pictures on the way.
+We spent some time at the top and enjoyed the view.
+We started our descend to reach on time to watch the light & sound show.

-We grabbed nice seats for to have a good view.
-The sound and light show is very good and worth watching.
+We grabbed seats to watch the show, seats were on first come first serve basis.
+The sound and light show was very good and worth watching.
 Don’t miss it, if you are in Kumbhalgarh.
-They lit the entire fort and periphery walls for 20-30 minutes after the sound and light show, and fort looks spectacular in it.
-It turns into the golden fort and its mesmerizing.
-We didn’t want to leave but it was getting late so we came out and decided to have our dinner at some other place, instead of our hotel.
+They lit the entire fort and periphery walls for 20-30 minutes after the sound and light show, and the fort looks spectacular with lighting.
+It turns into the golden fort and it was mesmerizing.
+We didn’t want to leave but it was getting late so we came out.
+We decided to have our dinner at another hotel instead of our hotel.

 We had our breakfast in the hotel and spent some time roaming around before checking out.
 From Kumbhalgarh, we moved to Ranakpur.
-The road is good and there are trees on both sides.
-The road is winding with many twist and turns.
+The road was good and there were trees on both sides.
+The road to Ranakpur is winding with many twist and turns.

-Temple complex was clean though I can not say same about toilets, which are only 2-3 for visiting people/tourists (I mentioned at this point because when you travel for 2 hours and stay for another 2 hours, then it’s kind of important point)
+Temple complex was clean though I can not say same about toilets, there were only 2-3 toilets for visiting people/tourists (I mentioned this point because when you travel for 2 hours and stay on road for another 2 hours, then it’s kind of important point)

-There is one canteen, which serves basic vegetarian food and it’s nice and clean.
+There was a canteen, which serves basic vegetarian food and it was clean.

-From here, we moved to Udaipur from where we have to catch our train for Delhi.
-But since we had some time to train so we spend some time in market areas and roam around.
+From Ranakpur we started for Udaipur, from where we have our train for Delhi.
+But since we had some time before catching our train so we spend some time in market areas.
 We had enjoyed some local snacks and got few things packed for our overnight train journey.